 Beneath the Dead Front Cover

-Most homeowners never go below the layer of the electrical panel where the circuit breaker switches are located.
-The cover where the switches are is referred to as the dead front cover.
+Most homeowners never go below the layer of the electrical panel where the circuit breaker location switches are.
+The cover where the switches are is the dead front cover.
 This is typically held in place typically by a screw in each corner.

 To upgrade the electrical panel, an electrician first turns off the power to the main circuit breaker, then removes the dead front cover.

-The main circuit breaker is typically located at the top of the panel.
+The location of the main circuit breaker is typically at the top of the panel.
 It takes the power incoming from the utility and feeds the branch circuit breakers controlling individual circuits.
 The main circuit breaker also determines the total amperage capacity of the panel.
 The standard for newer panel is 200 amps.

-Once power leaves the circuit breaker, provides power to your appliances, lights, etc. it comes back into the breaker via the neutral wire which is connected to a neutral bus bar.
+Once power leaves the circuit breaker, provides power to your appliances, lights, etc. it comes back into the breaker via the neutral wire connecting to a neutral bus bar.